pixxelhq/clay/mkdocs/docs/types.md

 #### Why do we need `Types`?

-You might be wondering, *why do we even need types? what is this additional layer of complexity? why should I learn one more thing?.* The answer kinda boils down to this,
+You might be wondering, *why do we even need types? what is this additional layer of complexity? why should I learn one more thing?* The answer boils down to this,

 > For models to work together and with each other, they need to speak the same language.